hssmith27/blackjack-ai/README.md

 ## How to Run

-1. **Train the Agent**
+1. **Train the Agent:**
-Run agent_training.py for a desired number of iterations, you can also modify learning rate and epsilon in blackjack_agent.py.
-In practice, I've found that a very high epsilon value and a low learning rate with >= 100,000,000 itreations works well for convergence.
+Run `agent_training.py` for a desired number of iterations, you can also modify learning rate and epsilon in `blackjack_agent.py`.
+In practice, I've found that a very high epsilon value and a low learning rate with >= 100,000,000 iterations works well for convergence.

 2. **Test the Agent:**
-Run test_agent.py to check how well the agent is doing.
-Run at least 1,000,000 iterations to ensure proper performacne in the long-run.
+Run `test_agent.py` to check how well the agent is doing.
+Run at least 1,000,000 iterations to ensure proper performance in the long-run.

-3. **Inspect the Policy**
+3. **Inspect the Policy:**
-Check the agent's policy at specific states with blackjack_agent.get_policy().
+Check the agent's policy at specific states with `blackjack_agent.get_policy()`.